graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Interpreting the request

-A server MUST support requests from clients with HTTP header `Content-Type: application/json`.
+A server MUST support requests encoded with the `application/json` media type (as indicated by the `Content-Type` header).

-A server MUST support requests from clients who `Accept` the media type `application/json`.
+A server MUST support requests which accept the `application/json` media type (as indicated by the `Accept` header).

-A server SHOULD support requests from clients with HTTP header `Content-Type: application/graphql+json`.
+A server SHOULD support requests encoded with the `application/graphql+json` media type (as indicated by the `Content-Type` header).

-A server SHOULD support requests from clients who `Accept` the media type `application/graphql+json`.
+A server SHOULD support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

-A server MAY support requests from clients with other media types.
+A server MAY support requests encoded with and/or accepting other media types.

 If the client does not supply a `Content-Type` header, the server SHOULD treat the request as if it had `Content-Type: application/json`.